 The module, ‘Researching Global Health and Biomedicine’, includes the opportunity to travel to Geneva, Switzerland on fieldwork to visit institutions and meet individuals involved in the shaping of global health politics.
 Students taking this module are responsible for paying the costs of flights, accommodation and living expenses.
+In 2017/18, the cost of field trip on this degree programme was approximately £430.
 The dissertation can include fieldwork conducted in the UK or overseas.

 An upper second class honours degree or higher in a relevant subject from a UK university (or an equivalent international qualification), together with one supportive academic reference is usually required.
 Relevant work experience may also be taken into account and non-academic references can be considered in specific circumstances.
 It is not necessary to have a first degree in geography and we welcome applicants from different backgrounds in the arts, humanities and social sciences.